We are grateful to our Board of Directors for their support, guidance and passion for our mission of protecting land.

 Thomas L. Hamby, Birmingham, AL – Mr. Hamby has returned to the Land Trust board of directors after serving on our advisory board for the past few years.
 Mr. Hamby retired from AT&T in 2008, where he held the office of President for Alabama.
 After joining AT&T in 1971, Tom held various positions of increasing responsibility within the company, including Director of Federal Regulatory Matters and Vice President of Product Management.
 After his retirement, Mr. Hamby has served on many boards, including the Protective Life Board, Region’s Bank Birmingham Advisory Board, and he served 6 years as the chair of the Trustees of the Birmingham Museum of Art.
 Mr. Hamby earned an undergraduate degree in agricultural engineering from the University of Georgia and is actively involved in beef production on the Hamby farm in Georgia.

 Sally Morgens, Atlanta, GA – Sally Morgens has been active in community and family affairs in the Atlanta, GA area since 1981.
 She is a co-founder of SPACE, an Urban Land Trust.
-She spends most of her time on park, green space, and transportation issues.
-She and her husband, Jim, have three grown children and two grandchildren.
+She spends most of her time on

-Dr. John H. (Chip) Reed, III – A native Georgian, Dr. Reed’s journey as a land conservationist began in the late 1980’s.
+Dr. John H. (Chip) Reed, III, Roswell, GA – A native Georgian, Dr. Reed’s journey as a land conservationist began in the late 1980s.
 As development and urban sprawl edged north in Fulton County, GA, his 13 wooded acres became surrounded by strip malls and housing developments.
 In 1994 he created the Chattowah Open Land Trust, which has grown and evolved into our present-day organization, the Georgia-Alabama Land Trust.
 Dr. Reed received his B.S. from the Oxford College at Emory University and later his Doctor of Medicine from Emory University School of Medicine in 1979.
 Chip and his wife Roberta reside in Alpharetta.

 Cathy W. Rice, Tuscaloosa, AL – Ms. Rice holds a BS in Biology and Financial Management and a Master of Tax Accounting from the University of Alabama.
-As a member of of the American Institute of Certified Public Accountants and the Alabama Society of Certified Public Accountants, Cathy’s expertise with timber and estate planning is a great asset to our Land Trust.
+As a member of the American Institute of Certified Public Accountants and the Alabama Society of Certified Public Accountants, Cathy’s expertise with timber and estate planning is a great asset to our Land Trust.
 Cathy lives and works in Tuscaloosa, AL.

 John Turner, Columbus, GA – Mr. Turner is a graduate of Vanderbilt University with a BA degree.
 He was a coach and educator before joining the W.C.
 Bradley Company.
 Currently, he works with private investors.
 In addition to serving on the COLT board, he also serves on the CVLT board.
 He is also on the board of the Chattahoochee Riverwatch.

-Floyd “Buck” Wiley, Atlanta, GA – Mr. Wiley received his B.A. in European History from Washington and Lee University and went on to earn a law degree from the University of Georgia, a Master of Business from Georgia and a Masters of International Law from the University of Brussels in Belguim.
-He practiced tax law in Holland, Russia and England before becoming Managing Director of Merrill Lynch PBIG and Global Consulting Group in Atlanta, GA.
+Floyd “Buck” Wiley, Atlanta, GA – Mr. Wiley received his B.A. in European History from Washington and Lee University and went on to earn a law degree from the University of Georgia, a Master of Business from Georgia and a Masters of International Law from the University of Brussels in Belgium.
+He practiced tax law in Holland, Russia, and England before becoming Managing Director of Merrill Lynch PBIG and Global Consulting Group in Atlanta, GA.
 Buck serves as a board member and is the past Chairman of the University of Georgia’s Terry College of Business Alumni Board.
 He is active with the Society of Colonial Wars in the State of Georgia and Business Executives for National Security (BENS).
 Buck and his wife, the former Ellen Wilkins of Athens, Georgia, live in Atlanta with their three children, ages 4, 6, and 9.